 The Agricultural Economics Department continues to contribute to teaching, research and Extension programs that have an impact not only in the state but beyond.
 Recent impacts include the wind energy impact study and the Oklahoma Beef Management Practices survey.

-2017 Department of Agricultural Economics and Aggie-X Club Scholarships and Awards Banquet and Aggie-X Gathering Set for April 8
+Agricultural Economics Department and Aggie-X Club Scholarships and Awards Banquet

 SAEA Awards: Derrell Peel Awarded Lifetime Achievement Award

-Charles Breedlove Professor Derrell Peel was awarded the Southern Agriculture Economics Association (SAEA) Lifetime Achievement Award at the Southern Agricultural Economics Association annual meeting in Mobile, Alabama, in February. [read more]
+Charles Breedlove Professor Derrell Peel was awarded the Southern Agricultural Economics Association (SAEA) Lifetime Achievement Award at the Southern Agricultural Economics Association annual meeting in Mobile, Alabama, in February. [read more]